yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/classes-objects/index.md

 * property
 * actions

+**Note:** For most practice today, scholars will be working in repl.it.

 ## 🌎 Classes & Objects

 When we work with classes, we think about our code in terms of objects.
 A **class** is like a blueprint or a cookie cutter for our code.
 It is a chunk of code, usually, in its own file, that can hold data and functions.
 It kind of serves as a factory - think about a car factory - they have a blueprint, then make thousands of cars from that blueprint.
 The cars from this blueprint will have a lot in common, but each may have their own differences - colors, fabric for seats, etc.